raz-zeevy/perovskite-miner/README.md

 - **API Integrations**:
   The `apis` directory contains scripts for integrating with machine learning models.
 Run the desired API script as needed.

-- **Data Scraping**:
-  Use the scripts in the `scraper` directory to gather the latest research papers and data.

 - **For Developers**
  If you're a developer or you're debugging the tool, there's an optional fake argument you can use:
   ```bash